-- 1. The athletic director/sponsor will inform teachers of early dismissals (teams-dates-time) well in advance before and/or during the season. - 2.
-The coach/sponsor of any team to be dismissed from school before the end of the normal school day must inform all faculty and staff no later than 8:00 a.m. of the day previous to this dismissal. - 3.
-It is the ultimate responsibility of all students who are to be dismissed to make arrangements with their teachers to make-up lost class time.
+1. The athletic director/sponsor will inform teachers of early dismissals (teams-dates-time) well in advance before and/or during the season.

+2. The coach/sponsor of any team to be dismissed from school before the end of the normal school day must inform all faculty and staff no later than 8:00 a.m. of the day previous to this dismissal.

+3. It is the ultimate responsibility of all students who are to be dismissed to make arrangements with their teachers to make-up lost class time.
 This must be done at least two class days prior to the early dismissal.
-If these responsibilities are not met, the teacher may require the student to remain in class and not be dismissed with the rest of the team. - 4.
-Any student who is serving school suspension (in school or out) will not practice and/or travel with the team. - 5.
-Any student who has an assigned Tuesday/Thursday School will not be excused from their Tuesday/Thursday School-and will not be assigned to accommodate a student's schedule.
+If these responsibilities are not met, the teacher may require the student to remain in class and not be dismissed with the rest of the team.

+4. Any student who is serving school suspension (in school or out) will not practice and/or travel with the team.

+5. Any student who has an assigned After-School Detention will not be excused from their After-School Detention and will not be assigned to accommodate a student's schedule.
 If a student does not attend detention, additional consequences will follow.

-Students who are assigned Tuesday/Thursday School will not be allowed to attend or participate in any school activities on the day of said Tuesday/Thursday School unless they have served their time first. - 6.
-Students will not participate in athletic/academic contests on the day of a pre-arranged absence unless there is administrative prior approval.
+6. Students will not participate in athletic/academic contests on the day of a pre-arranged absence unless there is administrative prior approval.

-CLUBS/ORGANIZATIONS
+13e.)
+ATHLETICS

+Refer to the Athletic handbook which can be accessed at robinsonschools.com or contact Tara Apple, Athletic Director.

+13f.)
+CLUBS AND ORGANIZATIONS